Using Overdyed and Hand-dyed Threads on Painted Canvas

 This is an easy thing for most stitchers to do and it makes a world of difference.
 By doing this you control how the color changes because of your method of making the stitch.
 So you might stitch a sky in horizontal rows, but a tree trunk in vertical ones.

-2. Overdyes and hand-dyes can often have colors in their sequences which you don’t want.
+- Overdyes and hand-dyes can often have colors in their sequences which you don’t want.
 In that case, cut them out.
 This will usually make for shorter stitching lengths, but it’s worth it.
 This is one important way to control the thread.

-Dealing with multi-color threads
+Dealing with Multi-color Threads

 These threads will almost always attract more attention to themselves than almost any other kind of thread, so you need to use that to your advantage.
 First pick a combination that will work for your canvas.
-I once did a lively sky background for a mini-sock which used a multi-color overdye, but the colors were all pale and by stitching the background in horizontal rows, it looked like the sky in the morning.
+I once did a lovely sky background for a mini-sock which used a multi-color overdye, but the colors were all pale and by stitching the background in horizontal rows, it looked like the sky in the morning.
 A thread with more variation in it might be good for a printed dress if you clumped the colors together while you stitched.
 Or you could use something like Caron‘s Mediterranean and a darning pattern for a lovely tropical sea.

 If you pick a stitch suited to the area, then pick a thread suited to the area, you’re more than halfway there.
 The key is to figure out how to make the stitch so that the color changes reinforce what you want to depict, not fight against it.